microsoft/UFO/README.md

 ## 📢 News
-- 📅 2024-03-25: New Release for v0.1!
+- 📅 2024-03-25: **New Release for v0.1**!
 Check out our exciting new features:
-    1. Our UFO framework now support RAG from offline document and online Bing search.
+    1. UFO now supports RAG from offline document and online Bing search.
+    2. You can save the task completion trajectory for UFO's reference.
+It can improves its future successful rate!
-    2. We now support creating your help documents for each Windows applications to become an app expert.
-Check XX for more details!
+    3. We now support creating your help documents for each Windows applications to become an app expert.
+Check the [README](./learner/README.md) for more details!
-    3. UFO now support more customizing GPT for AppAgent and ActAgent.
-You can now use text-only model (e.g. GPT-4) for each agent!
+    4. You cam customize different GPT models for AppAgent and ActAgent.
+Text-only models (e.g. GPT-4) are now supported!
 - 📅 2024-02-14: Our [technical report](https://arxiv.org/abs/2402.07939) is online!
 - 📅 2024-02-10: UFO is released on GitHub🎈.
 Happy Chinese New year🐉!